BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ## Functions and Files

 ### Defining Functions
 **Functions** are reusable sequences of statements designed to do a particular job.
-When executing statements inside a function,
+When executing statements inside a function, the program may encounter a **function call**, which tells the CPU to interrupt the current function, execute another function, and then return.
+The function initiating the function call is referred to as the **caller** and the function being initiated is referred to as the **callee**.
+The syntax
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODIxOTIzOTEsMTU3MzY4NDE2MCwtMT
-M0MTAyMDYyOV19
+eyJoaXN0b3J5IjpbMTE2MjM4MTYwNiwxNTczNjg0MTYwLC0xMz
+QxMDIwNjI5XX0=
 -->